M45-Science/ChatWire/README.md

 Many timers relaxed to reduce load.<br>
 Better handling of operations that need to detect if Factorio is running or fully booted.<br>
 Map archives now show as attachments in chat.<br>
-Map previews now directly emebed in response.<br>
+Map previews now directly emended in response (no web server needed).<br>
 Automatically create map preview directory.<br>
 Changed map seed generation, as well as new map names.<br>
 Fixed many typos.<br>